ECOTREASURES Manly Snorkel Tour | Duke of Ed Adventurous Journeys - ECOTREASURES Manly Snorkel Tour

 Bronze, Silver & Gold

-• Journey exploration The Basin Estuary Ku-ring-gai Chase NP
+• Trail and Journey exploration Narrabeen Estuary & The Basin Estuary Ku-ring-gai Chase NP

 All plans are designed by the students in the planning stage.
 Student will decide the purpose of the their journey?
 One example identify flora and fauna and human impacts.